rparak/SMC_End_Effector_Prototype/README.md

 ## Project Description:

-The project demonstrates the creation of several end-effector prototypes for robotic arms (ABB IRB 120, ABB IRB 14000 YuMi, Universal Robots UR3) as well as the creation of a 3D Viewpoint to better understand the Tool Center Point (TCP) of robots in 3D space.
+The project demonstrates the creation of several modular end-effector  prototypes for robotic arms (ABB IRB 120, ABB IRB 14000 YuMi, Universal Robots UR3) as well as the creation of a 3D Viewpoint to better understand the Tool Center Point (TCP) of robots in 3D space.
+The modularity of end-effectors consist in their easy adaptability to a different type of robot by changing one part rather than the whole concept.
 The individual parts that make up the construction of each end-effector were created using 3D printing (using PLA material).

 The repository contains 3D models of individual components and a Blender project for easy integration into the robot simulation model.
 Inside the blender file are prototypes of end-effectors with origins, position/rotation, etc. with the corresponding script in Python programming language.